Golfer Harold Varner III arrested for DWI in Charlotte

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) — Professional golfer and Gastonia native Harold Varner III was arrested Thursday for driving while impaired, county records show.
+(WJZY) — Professional golfer and North Carolina native Harold Varner III was arrested Thursday for driving while impaired, county records show.

 According to the Mecklenburg County Sheriff’s Office, the 33-year-old Varner was arrested by Charlotte-Mecklenburg Police at 7:24 p.m. in Charlotte.